mirahush/graduation/Techdebts.md

 ## Tech-debts
 ### TODO
-- [] make public proteries private
+- [] make public properties private
 ### Done
 - [X] Direction in Char has been replaced by direction in Enum